 Red and white wine, spirits and beer are all well known for triggering the red and hot flushes rosacea sufferers experience.
 So much so that even after two drinks, sufferers have said they can feel their skin flaring up, accompanied by a burning/hot sensation.

 Rosacea skin is extremely sensitive and needs to be handled gently and with care.
 Some ingredients in makeup and skincare products are too harsh for this delicate skin condition and will cause severe redness and that nasty burning sensation.

-In terms of skin care, you’ll want to use cleansers and moisturisers that are specifically designed for rosacea.
-Many high street skincare brands tends to irritate rosacea skin.
+In terms of skincare, you’ll want to use cleansers and moisturisers that are specifically designed for rosacea.
+Many high street skincare brands tend to irritate rosacea skin.
 Even those that claim that they’re designed for sensitive skin can still be irritating.

-When it is cold outside and the heating is on indoors, this will affect a rosacea sufferers face to become extremely dry and uncomfortable.
+When it is cold outside and the heating is on indoors, this will affect a rosacea sufferer face to become extremely dry and uncomfortable.
 Symptoms can include a stinging sensation and soreness.

 To help protect your face from the elements, it really is imperative that you wear a sunscreen all year round as rosacea skin is susceptible to the harmful effects of the sun dir to the UVA and UVB rays

-During the colder months, a rich moisturiser that helps with keeping your skin soft, as well as targeting rosacea symptoms to helps soothe and restore it your skin.
+During the colder months, a rich moisturiser that helps with keeping your skin soft, as well as targeting rosacea symptoms to help soothe and restore it your skin.